anomen-s/anomen-overlay/www-apps/pmwiki/cookbook/AesCrypt/readme.txt

 * doesn't require $EnableGUIButtons
 * disabled decrypting of already decrypted text
 * created alternative implementation - see Java testing application
-* padding plaintext with spaces to conceal exact length of input data (password)
+* padding plaintext with spaces to conceal exact length of input data (e.q. password)
+* add possibility to decrypt text with different password - to be considered...
-* added protection against unintentional submit of plaintext - not yet
+* ''added protection against unintentional submit of plaintext - not yet''
-* add support for PBKDF2 - not yet
+* ''add support for PBKDF2 - not yet''
+* ''add "Encrypt selection" mode - not yet''

 !!!!
 Agorithm description
 * plaintext is padded with spaces to achieve length of multiple of $AesCryptPadding
-* random 64bit nonce is extended to 128bit by appending 64bit counter (zeroes)
+* pseudo-random 64bit nonce is extended to 128bit by appending 64bit counter (zeroes)
 * key derivation algorithm (configurable by $AesCryptKDF) ** sha256 (SHA-256 hash of password)
-** aes (encrypt password with AES, compatible with original aescrypt-0.1 recipe) ** pbkdf2 (not yet implemented)
+** aes (encrypt password with AES, compatible with original aescrypt-0.1 recipe) ** ''pbkdf2 (not yet implemented)''
-* plaintext is encripted using AES-256 in CTR mode
+* plaintext is encrypted using AES-256 in CTR mode
 * output is Base64-encoded concatenation of upper 64 bits of nonce and ciphertext